CCGS Imnaryuaq: Background

 On 28 February 2008, Prime Minister Stephen Harper announced a plan to build a new polar icebreaker named after Canada's 13th prime minister John Diefenbaker whose government founded the Canadian Coast Guard in 1962.
 Later included in the National Shipbuilding Procurement Strategy, the C$720 million vessel would replace the 1969-built CCGS Louis S. St-Laurent that was due for decommissioning in 2017.
-The construction was awarded to Seaspan Vancouver Shipyards on 19 October 2011, followed by a design contract for a team led by STX Canada Marine in 3 February 2012.
+The construction was awarded to Seaspan Vancouver Shipyards on 19 October 2011, followed by a design contract for a team led by STX Canada Marine on 3 February 2012.

 In May 2013, the Vancouver Sun reported that the polar icebreaker and the Royal Canadian Navy's new joint support ships faced a scheduling conflict and that the Harper government would have to choose which project had priority.
 On 11 October 2013, the NSPS Secretariat announced that the joint support ships would be built first, followed by the polar icebreaker.

 After a brief hiatus, the development of the Canadian Coast Guard polar icebreaker picked up again in 2021.
 Design updates since have included changing the propulsion layout and substituting the extra high tensile steel that was previously identified as a potential major risk item.

 In December 2022, the Government of Canada awarded Seaspan the Construction Engineering (CE) and long lead items contracts for the first polar icebreaker.
-Together with a previously-awarded ancillary contract, the three initial contracts were worth C$1.12 billion.
+Together with a previously awarded ancillary contract, the three initial contracts were worth C$1.12 billion.
 These were followed by the C$3.15 billion construction contract on 7 March 2025.